The Church of Jesus Christ of Latter-day Saints in Tonga: Membership

-According to the church, its membership as of 2016 was 63,392, which represented approximately 60 percent of Tonga's population.
-The church also reported 166 congregations, one mission, and one temple.
-However, according to the 2011 Tongan census, 18,554 people self-identify as Mormon, making it the second-largest religion in the country, ahead of Catholicism and behind Methodism.
+According to the church, its membership as of 2024 was 68,609, which represented approximately 60 percent of Tonga's population.
+The church also reported 175 congregations, one mission, and one temple.
+According to the 2011 Tongan census, 18,554 people self-identify as Mormon, making it the second-largest religion in the country, ahead of Catholicism and behind Methodism which is a stark contrast to more than 50,000 members the LDS Church reported during that time.
 LDS Church membership statistics are different from self-reported statistics, mainly because the LDS Church does not remove an individual's name from its membership rolls based on disengagement from the church.

+Stakes and Districts

 Mission

 When the first LDS Church missionaries arrived in Tonga on 15 July 1891, Tonga was part of the church's Samoan Mission.
 In 1916, the Tongan Mission was organized.
 The mission at the time included much of the South Pacific.
 On 23 July 1971, the Tonga Mission was divided and the Fiji Mission was created from it.

 On 11 August 2016, King George Tupou VI unveiled a monument in honor of the founding of the LDS Tonga mission, which marked the official start of a week-long celebration of the 100th anniversary of the mission's creation.